Artesunate Plus Sulfadoxine-Pyrimethamine Versus Chloroquine for Vivax Malaria

 sulfadoxine-pyrimethamine plus artesunate (SP+AS) as first-line falciparum treatment raises

-the combination.
-SP is considered to have limited efficacy against vivax malaria and the
+with the combination.
+SP is considered to have limited efficacy against vivax malaria and

-efficacy of SP+AS against vivax has not been established in areas that have made the switch.
+the efficacy of SP+AS against vivax has not been established in areas that have made the

-A randomized, non-inferiority trial comparing SP+AS (1 day SP, 3 days AS) to chloroquine
+switch.
+A randomized, non-inferiority trial comparing SP+AS (1 day SP, 3 days AS) to

-monotherapy was undertaken on 190 vivax patients in Eastern Afghanistan.
-A margin of
+chloroquine monotherapy was undertaken on 190 vivax patients in Eastern Afghanistan.
+A

-procedures for in vivo evaluation of antimalarial drugs were followed.
-180 individuals
+Standard WHO procedures for in vivo evaluation of antimalarial drugs were followed.
+180

-completed the trial to day 42.
-The primary outcome was proportion of patients free from
+individuals completed the trial to day 42.
+The primary outcome was proportion of patients

-failure at day 28.
-Using a per protocol analysis both regimens resulted in ≥96% treatment
+free from failure at day 28.
+Using a per protocol analysis both regimens resulted in ≥96%

-success at 28 days, but significantly more cases failed in the CQ arm (46%) than in the SP+AS
+treatment success at 28 days, but significantly more cases failed in the CQ arm (46%) than

-arm (24%) by day 42.
-Based on predetermined statistical criteria SP+AS was shown to be
+in the SP+AS arm (24%) by day 42.
+Based on predetermined statistical criteria SP+AS was

-non-inferior to the standard chloroquine treatment.
-In areas where vivax infections might be
+shown to be non-inferior to the standard chloroquine treatment.
+In areas where vivax

 Eligibility